 National Origin Discrimination

-(1) Stereotypes associated with a specific national origin or ethnicity.
+- Stereotypes associated with a specific national origin or ethnicity.

 - Marriage to a person of a particular national origin.

-Murray Law welcomes the opportunity to provide legal counsel and representation to any person who believes that he or she has been deprived of the right to be free from national origin discrimination in employment.
+Murray Law welcomes the opportunity to provide legal counsel, and representation to any person denied the right to be free from national origin discrimination.
 Please contact Steven Murray at 720-600-6642.